Is verb aspect different to tense and modality?

 – Include examples of each feature to help guide the reader

 Verbs have lots of useful (though sometimes complex) functions.
 These can be expressed by either changing the ending of a verb or by adding new verbs to the verb phrase.
 One of the most common functions in academic English relates to the expression of time – whether it’s the past, the present or the future.
-Because students often make mistakes with expressing fixed time and periods of time, particularly when writing essays and dissertations, this short course attempts to address some of these issues, focussing specifically on the expression of aspect.
+Because students often make mistakes with expressing fixed time and periods of time, particularly when writing essays and dissertations, this short reader attempts to address some of these issues, focussing specifically on the expression of aspect.

 What is a verb’s aspect?

 Before we compare aspect with tense and modality, it’s important that we first explore what verb aspect is and how it’s formed.
 Start off by studying the following two examples which use the progressive and perfect aspects:

 What you should hopefully have noticed in these diagrams is that aspect expresses periods of time or time relations.
 You may also have noticed that aspect is expressed in English by making changes to the main verb or by adding new verbs to the verb phrase.
 This can be expressed in four aspects: simple (‘learns’), progressive (‘is learning’), perfect (‘has learned’) and perfect progressive (‘has been learning’).

 Did you also notice that the progressive and perfect aspects were combined with the present and past tenses in the last diagrams to create the ‘present progressive’ and ‘past perfect’?
 While aspect is used to show periods of time or time relations, tense expresses fixed positions in time such as the past, the present or the future.
 While aspect and tense time functions are somewhat inseparable, it’s important to recognise that they function quite differently.
 As the following two examples show for the past and present, the ‘simple’ is the singular default aspect that doesn’t express periods of time and only shows the fixed time of its associated tense:

 How do we express the future in English?